Gordon Honeycombe

-Honeycombe was born in Karachi, in the British Raj.
+Honeycombe was born in Karachi, in British India.
 He was educated at the Edinburgh Academy and read English at University College, Oxford.
 He completed National Service with the Royal Artillery, mainly in Hong Kong, where he was also an announcer with Radio Hong Kong.
 Returning to the UK, he embarked on an acting career which led to television and public prominence as a national newscaster with ITN.

 He later settled in Perth, Western Australia, where he continued to work in radio, television and theatre, and was regularly engaged in voice-over work for radio and television, and in documentary narrations.

-Career highlights
+Career

 Honeycombe joined the Royal Shakespeare Company, working from 1962 to 1964 as an actor at Stratford-upon-Avon and at the Aldwych Theatre, London.
 From 1965 to 1977 at ITN, he became nationally known as a newscaster.
 He was twice voted the most popular newscaster in Britain, by readers of the Daily Mirror and of The Sun.
 From 1977 to 1984, he concentrated on writing, while continuing many other activities, such as presenting television shows for Scottish Television, Southern Television and for the BBC.
 He returned to regular newsreading from 1984 to 1989 as chief newsreader at TV-am.
 He was voted the most popular male TV newscaster by readers of Woman's Own magazine in 1986, and received the Television and Radio Industries Club Newscaster of the Year Award in 1989.

-While appearing on British television, he also recorded voice-overs or narrations of many television and other documentaries, training films, commercials and cinema shorts, and was involved in many industrial presentations, conferences, in-house videos and fund-raising charity events.
+While appearing on British television, he also recorded voice-overs or narrations of many television and other documentaries, and was involved in various training films, industrial presentations, conferences, in-house videos and fund-raising charity events.
 He produced and directed his own play The Redemption for the Festival of Perth in Western Australia, in March 1990, and settled in that area.

-Appearances

-Beside the appearances listed below, Honeycombe also presented, appeared in and narrated many television programmes and appeared in many television plays and series.
-He has also sung at major fund-raising events for various charities.